 When beginning work at a new location in a Compact state, your employer will need to ensure that you hold the proper multi-state license.
 There are online databases that include this licensure information so the process will be quick.

-There are currently 34 states that are part of the Nurse Licensure Compact.
+There are currently 39 states and US territories that are part of the Nurse Licensure Compact.
 Originally created in 2000 as an agreement between Maryland, Utah, Texas, and Wisconsin, the program has grown immensely in the last twenty years.
 The following is a list of all the states that currently take part:

 - New Hampshire